BossDBaby/Attendity-AI-Streamlit/README.md

 ## 📝 Usage

-1. Go to the `Home` page and log in using your credentials
+1. Go to the `Login` page and log in using your credentials
-2. Go to the `Attendance` page and select the subject you want to check in for
+2. Go to the `Home` page and select the subject you want to check in for
 3. Take a picture of your face using the webcam or upload a photo of your face
 4. The app will check if your face matches with the known student photos and mark your attendance if it does